The Pittsburgh Regional Health Initiative (PRHI)

 Health Careers Futures (HCF)

-Health Careers Futures' (HCF) mission is to align the supply of and demand for workers in the regional healthcare industry by improving attraction, recruitment, and retention of quality healthcare workers; and by instituting research of relevant healthcare workforce issues.
+Health Careers Futures' (HCF) mission is to enhance the overall effectiveness and sufficiency of the regional workforace by improving attraction, recruitment, and retention of quality healthcare workers; and by instituting research of relevant healthcare workforce issues.
 The role of the staff of HCF is to provide clear and accurate information to students, job seekers, and educational and workforce development organizations about health career occupations and defined pathways to enter and advance in these careers.

 Health Careers Futures succeeds in its mission by: